lupyuen/lupyuen.github.io/src/testbot3.md

 ![Avaota-A1 SBC connected to USB UART](https://lupyuen.org/images/testbot3-uart.jpg)

 _How to troubleshoot?
-And see the Boot Logs above?_
+And see the Boot Logs?_

 Connect a [__USB UART Dongle__](https://pine64.com/product/serial-console-woodpecker-edition/) (CH340 or CP2102) to these pins (pic above)